Multiscale modeling of fiber reinforced materials via non-matching immersed methods: Three-dimensional model

 \subsection{Problem formulation}

-As a model bi-phasic material, we consider a linearly elastic fiber reinforced material.
-To simplify the treatment of the problem, in this work we limit ourselves to the quasi-static small strain regime.
-The extension to finite strain elasticity and dynamic problems does not present additional difficulties and is going to be be the subject of a future work.
+As a model bi-phasic material, we consider a linearly elastic fiber reinforced material, in the quasi-static small strain regime.
+We consider continuous fibers with a perfect bond between the two phases (see~\cite[Chapter 16]{callister2007materials}), leading to a no-slip condition between the fibers and the elastic matrix.
+The extension to finite strain elasticity, dynamic problems, or non-perfect bonds do not present additional difficulties and will be the subject of future investigations.

 To describe the composite, we use a connected, bounded, Lipschitz domain $\Omega \subset \mathbb{R}^d$ of dimension $d=3$, composed of a fiber phase $\Omega_f \subset \Omega$, and an elastic matrix $\hat{\Omega} \coloneqq \Omega \setminus \Omega_f \subset \mathbb{R}^d$, which we assume to be a connected, Lipschitz domain.
 We describe each of the $n_f \in \mathbb{N}$ fibers with a connected, Lipschitz domain and $\Omega_f$ is obtained as the union of these (possibly overlapping) domains.